Careers

 Lab $1,884.17 plus 4% vacation ($75.36) = $1,959.53 (.75 credit)

-Algoma University invites applications for the position of Part-Time Contract Faculty (PTCF) in Brampton for the 2025 SPRING semester.
+Algoma University invites applications for the positions of Part-Time Contract Faculty (PTCF) in ONLINE for the 2026 WINTER semester.

 Terms: